hellpig/smart-swamp-cooler-controller/README.md

 # example algorithm for controlling a swamp cooler via something like a Raspberry Pi
+The code currently runs on any computer, but the idea is that it could be adapted to directly control the electronics an evaporative cooler.
 Relay(s) in parallel with diodes would be used to control the pump and fan.

-Each relay coil would be controlled by a transistor.
+On a Raspberry Pi, each relay coil would be controlled by a transistor.
 For the Raspberry Pi, an ADC is necessary if using a potentiometer with a thermistor to measure temperature.

+Here is some "pseudocode" showing how the cooler could be controlled...
 ```
 updateTime = 0.0
 on = False